 What Parents Need To Learn From Kevin Durant’s Injury

-The Golden State Warriors’ Kevin Durant suffered a ruptured achilles tendon during Game 5 of the NBA Finals.
+The Golden State Warriors’ Kevin Durant suffered a ruptured achilles tendon during Game 5 of the NBA Finals last season.
 The Warriors’ super star had been sidelined since May 8th with a strained calf.
 The team’s medical staff had cleared him to play and KD is a competitor and didn’t like watching his team struggle, so he came back…early.
 Durant will most likely miss all of next season and is facing an uphill climb with an injury that he may never completely recover from.

 KD needs to be a lesson for young athletes.